 Direct Funding Method

-Unlike the subscription method, the Direct funding method does not require you to create subscriptions and pre-fund them.
+Unlike the subscription method, the direct funding method does not require you to create subscriptions and pre-fund them.
 Instead, you must directly fund consuming contracts with LINK tokens before they request randomness.
+Because the consuming contract directly pays the LINK for the request, the cost is calculated during the request and not during the callback when the randomness is fulfilled.
+Learn how to estimate costs.

-Two types of accounts exist in the Ethereum ecosystem:
+Two types of accounts exist in the Ethereum ecosystem, and both are used in VRF:

 - EOA (Externally Owned Account): An externally owned account that has a private key and can control a smart contract.
 Transactions can be initiated only by EOAs.